zhuofan-16/C-Language/readme.md

 ## -------------------------------------------------------

- This folder saves some notes about c
+ This folder saves some notes about c.

 It also save some C language tasks from NEU and my submission :)